 At the start of each half-term teachers are provided with the termly topics and the objectives that need to be covered.
 Included in this medium term plan is both statutory and non-statutory objectives that need to be covered and a list of key vocabulary which should be used by teachers and children during the topic.

 Short-term planning is saved to the shared area (ICT based folder) each week for monitoring purposes.
-Each week the subject leader monitors the short-term planning, alongside the appropriate books, this monitoring takes place on a weekly rolling cycle.
+Each week the subject leader monitors the short-term planning, alongside the appropriate books, this monitoring takes place on a rolling cycle.
 The outcome of the monitoring is fed back to the class teacher by the subject leader and shared with the senior leadership team.

 Implementation, organisation and resources.

-St John’s teaches a daily numeracy lesson throughout the school.
+St John’s teaches a daily mathematics lesson throughout the school.
 Lessons generally follow the format of a mental and oral starter, a main activity and a plenary session.
 The teaching of maths at St John’s provides opportunities for: